Resident parking permits

 For additional information about the City of New Westminster’s Resident Permit Parking Program please call Engineering Services at 604-527-4592.

-If you DO NOT have the option of permit parking on your street and would like to apply for it on your block please submit a Transportation Action Request using the following link: https://www.newwestcity.ca/services/online-forms/transportation-action-request.
-If there is permit parking on your street and you want to purchase a permit, please continue reading below.
+If you DO NOT have the option of permit parking on your street and would like to apply for your block please submit a Transportation Action Request using the following link: https://www.newwestcity.ca/services/online-forms/transportation-action-request.

 After the request is received you will be provided with a petition form to determine the level of support for permit parking.
 A level of support of at least 2/3 is required from eligible properties in order for the investigation to be completed.
 The petition must be completed on the City provided form.

 Eligible residents living in a permit parking area may purchase permits to exempt them from posted permit parking regulations within a one block radius of their address.
 If the area is time regulated (e.g., 2 hours), it must state, “except with permit” to allow permit holders to park over the prescribed time period.
 Permits do not provide parking exemptions for over-sized, over-weight vehicles or RV's.

 Residential Parking Permits